 Manage Your Finances In One Place: The best way to build wealth is to get a handle on your finances by signing up with Empower.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
 Before Empower, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to track my finances.

 Now, I can just log into Empower to see how my stock accounts are doing, how my net worth is progressing, and where I’m spending my money.

 The best feature is their 401K Fee Analyzer which is saving me over $1,000+ a year in portfolio fees I didn’t know I was paying.
 The future is never going to be certain.
 But at the very least, we can stay on top of our money so we’re prepared for whatever comes at us.
 Empower only takes a minute to sign up and it’s free.
 No other tool has helped me reach financial independence more than Empower.

 Negotiate A Severance Package: Never quit your job, get laid off instead if you want to move on.
 Negotiating a severance package provided me with six years worth of living expenses to help me focus on my online media business.
 Check out my book, How To Engineer Your Layoff: Make A Small Fortune By Saying Good-bye.
 The book provides solid strategies for how you too, can escape a job you hate with money in your pocket.

-Updated for 2018 and beyond.
 Time to live it up a little now that we’ve fully recovered from the financial meltdown and the 2022 bear market.
 Revenge spending is back!